How to Choose Between Soundstripe vs YouTube Audio Library

 Any music streaming service that you use needs to meet your standards for quality, but also practical use.

-If you’re a corporate advertiser or wedding filmmaker that wants to not only listen to but license music, then you’ll want a service that allows you to do that.
+If you’re a corporate advertiser or wedding filmmaker that wants to not only listen to but license music for commercial use, then you’ll want a service that allows you to do that.

 If you just want to jam out on your morning commute to good music, the same principle holds true.